-Lung Cancer Screening
+Low-Dose CT Lung Cancer Screening

 Low-Dose Lung CT Screening

 If you are a smoker or a former smoker, a simple screening at UP Health System could save your life.
-The National Lung Screen Trial (NLST) findings reveal that those who received low-dose CT scans had a 20% lower risk of dying from lung cancer than those that received standard chest X-rays.
-Your doctor may recommend getting an LDCT screening if you are considered high risk for lung cancer.
+The National Lung Screen Trial (NLST) findings reveal that those who received low-dose CT scans had a 20% lower risk of dying from lung cancer than those who received standard chest X-rays.
+Your doctor may recommend getting an LDCT screening if you are considered at high risk for lung cancer.

 How LDCT Screening Works

-Low-dose computed tomography (LDCT) works much like an x-ray exam to produce pictures of your chest and lungs.This high-quality lung screening detects lung abnormalities but with 90 percent less ionizing radiation than a conventional CT scan.
-If you have a high risk of lung cancer but no signs or symptoms, a LDCT screening could help you catch potentially cancerous spots at their earliest and most treatable stage.
+Low-dose computed tomography (LDCT) works much like an X-ray exam to produce pictures of your chest and lungs.
+This high-quality lung screening detects lung abnormalities but with 90 percent less ionizing radiation than a conventional CT scan.
+If you have a high risk of lung cancer but no signs or symptoms, an LDCT screening could help you catch potentially cancerous spots at their earliest and most treatable stage.

 Is Screening Covered by My Insurance?

-Medicare now covers the cost of low-dose CT screening for high risk patients.
+Medicare now covers the cost of low-dose CT screening for high-risk patients.
 Many private health insurers provide coverage as well.
 Your physician will give you more specific details about eligibility and costs during your consultation.

 Talk to Your Doctor About LDCT

 Discuss your medical history and the risks and benefits of the screening with your physician.
 In order to be covered by Medicare, you must visit your primary care provider and have an order.
-Low-Dose Lung CT Screening is available at all 3 hospital locations: UP Health System - Bell, Marquette, and Portage.
+Low-dose lung CT Screening is available at all 3 hospital locations: UP Health System - Bell, Marquette, and Portage.

 What You Need To Know